andrew749/Muzik-iOS/README.md

 # Muzik-iOS

-Work in progress client for ios to use the muzik web api.
+Work in progress client for ios that uses the muzik web api.

-ETA public release May 2015.